nnnoahhhill/obsidian-ai/README.md

 1. Open Obsidian Settings
 2. Navigate to Community Plugins
-3. Search for "Claude Chat"
+3. Search for "Obsidian AI"
 4. Click Install, then Enable

 ## ⚙️ Configuration

-1. Get your Claude API key from Anthropic
+1. Get your API key from Anthropic
 2. Open plugin settings
 3. Enter your API key
 4. Customize conversation folder and shortcuts